arnebratt/mirrorjson/README.md

 Todo
 ====

-* Refactor error situations to use exceptions and return json
+* Handle POST and PUT more dynamically
 * Add support for XML?